Teaching takes place at the Parkgate Road Campus.

 For the latest example of curriculum availability on this degree programme please refer to the University of Chester's Website.

-For Geography the majority of assessment is through continuous coursework assignments, complemented by some end-of-module examinations.
+For Economics, a variety of formative and summative assessments will be used, including in-class tests, individual and group presentations, written reports and essays, online quizzes, computer based exams or research projects, together with traditional written exams.
+For Geography, the majority of assessment is through continuous coursework assignments, complemented by some end-of-module examinations.
 The Department engages in a wide variety of innovative and imaginative coursework assignments, from podcasting, oral presentations and posters to briefing papers, consultancy reports and essays.

 Application deadline details:

 Are you a student here?
 We'd be chuffed if you could write an introduction.
 It will be super helpful for everyone thinking of applying: https://www.surveymonkey.com/r/DS5TC9B

 Set for Year 1 for EU at £9,250

 Set for Year 1 for England at £9,250